Museums in Flanders: so much more than art

 Hof van Busleyden

 Hof van Busleyden, a stunning city palace in Mechelen, has a permanent exhibition that shines the spotlight on the lesser known chapter of history, the Burgundian Netherlands.
-In this 16th century palace, you’ll find masterpieces by Flemish masters such as Peter Paul Rubens and Pieter Bruegel, and discover the legacy of important figures in history such as Charles the Bold, Margaret of Austria, Thomas More and Emperor Charles V.
+In this 16th century palace, you’ll find famous masterpieces and discover the legacy of important figures in history such as Charles the Bold, Margaret of Austria, Thomas More and Emperor Charles V.

 Bruges Beer Museum

-Belgium is renowned worldwide for its diverse and delicious beer.
-Centuries-old traditions live on in our Trappist beers, while state-of-the-art developments and a wave of new craft beer brewers mean you are never short of options.
-In fact, you’ll find no fewer than 2,000 unique types of beer.
+Belgium is the birthplace of beer.
+Centuries-old traditions are combined with state-of-the-art developments with successful results.
+Here, you’ll find no fewer than 2,000 unique types of beer.
 Immerse yourself in this monumental legacy with the Bruges Beer Experience.
 Discover the secrets of the master brewer, learn all about beer pairing and indulge your senses with a delicious and thirst-quenching beer.

-Antwerp has long been associated with diamonds.
-The sparkling precious stones have been processed here since at least 1447 and a new museum is dedicated to the Antwerp diamond story - DIVA.
+Antwerp has yet another new asset with DIVA.
 This experience centre offers an ode to Antwerp, capital city of the diamond.
-The DIVA centre offers a glimpse into the dazzling history of this gemstone and tells you all there is to know about the unrivalled craftsmanship and the unique history behind Antwerp diamonds.
+The sparkling stones have been processed here since at least 1447 and the city still enjoys this unique position.
+The DIVA centre offers a glimpse into the dazzling history of this gemstone.
+It tells you all there is to know about the unrivalled craftsmanship and the unique stories behind Antwerp diamonds.

 Sven Nys Cycling Center